a-anker/ARIANNA_Experiment/sherpa/README.md

-When running the python script that is using Sherpa, one of the printouts will look something like this:
+When running the python script that is using Sherpa, one of the terminal printouts will look something like this:

 INFO:sherpa.core:
 -------------------------------------------------------